junxit/us-congress-bills-116/metadata.md

 - 2019-03-13 — Introduced in House
 - 2019-03-13 — Introduced in House
 - 2019-03-13 — Referred to the House Committee on Natural Resources.
+- 2019-04-01 — Referred to the Subcommittee on National Parks, Forests, and Public Lands.
+- 2019-04-02 — Subcommittee Hearings Held.
+- 2019-11-20 — Committee Consideration and Mark-up Session Held.
+- 2019-11-20 — Ordered to be Reported by the Yeas and Nays: 20 - 13.
+- 2019-11-20 — Subcommittee on National Parks, Forests, and Public Lands Discharged.
+- 2020-02-04 — Placed on the Union Calendar, Calendar No. 309.
+- 2020-02-04 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+116-386.
+- 2020-02-04 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+116-386.